winston/Conference_Planning_Playbook/README.md

 :warning: Conference organization is really a full time job.
 It will take up A LOT of your time. :heart:

-Personally, I believe that it's important to abide by consistency and integrity when planning the conference as you will have to face a lot of strange situations with sponsorships, ticketing etc.
+Personally, I believe that it's important to abide by consistency and integrity when planning the conference as you will probably have to respond to a lot of different requests with sponsorships, ticketing etc.

-Hence it's good to have identical replies to all parties to avoid situations where fairness becomes an issue.
+The point is: Have identical responses to avoid situations where fairness becomes an issue.

 In fact, it's not only about the conference.
 You should be consistent and have integrity in life too. :smile: